trueenglishcoder/synthetic_dataset/README.md

-# Synthetic Dataset: Metal Nuts Detection
+# Synthetic Dataset: Metal Nuts Randomly Scattered in a Box

 ## Description
 This synthetic dataset aims to address the problem of detecting metal nuts randomly scattered in a box, particularly focusing on identifying nuts that lie relatively flat.
 The dataset is designed to aid in the development and evaluation of algorithms for automated nut detection in industrial settings.